Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

         ```

 <a name="record_audio"></a>
-## Recording Audio
+## Record audio

-To record audio:
+To record audio, follow the steps below:

 1. Prepare the audio recorder by calling the `Prepare()` method of the [Tizen.Multimedia.Recorder](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Recorder.html) class: